 Students must complete all degree (or certificate) requirements in the chosen program of study.

 Students are required to master foundational concepts prior to moving to topics that are more complex.
 The programs have an official course sequence pre-determined by the program, courses are only offered in certain semesters and some courses have prerequisites.
 It is highly encouraged to follow the prescribed sequence to ensure successful completion of your chosen program.
-For students whose sponsoring/funding agent requires 9 credit hours per semester, you will work under advisement of the Program Director to enroll in elective courses to support your final capstone project.
-This enrollment satisfies the 9 credit hour per semester requirement for full-time status.
+The curriculum is organized for part-time enrollment.